GonzalezLab/Dmelanogaster_Copper/README.md

 1. **Kaplan-Meier** folder: `data_to_kaplan.pl` script to create input for survival analysis.
 File `example.tab` is the input and `example_outputKM.tab` is the output.
 2. **Kaplan-Meier** folder: `survival.R` R script to analyse mortality data using output of `data_to_kaplan.pl` as input (Kaplan-Meier plots and log rank test in R)

-**Gut acidity analyses**
+**Gut acidity and feeding analyses**

-Scripts and data to perform the chi-square and post-hoc tests
+Scripts and data to perform the chi-squares, post-hoc tests and t-test.
+Data to reproduce Figure 5.

-**Feeding analyses**

-Scripts and data to perform the t-tests

 # Reference